 Because of its isolation, the majority of American travelers to Australia simply do not get there.
 In 2016, for instance, only 79,000 Americans visited Western Australia, of 668,000 visited Australia.
 Sydney and Melbourne top the list for U.S. travelers to Australia, but Perth has a wealth of unique attractions that beckon.

-It should come as no surprise then, that Western Australia’s tourism numbers continue to rise.
+It should come as no surprise then, that Western Australia’s tourism numbers continue to rise, making it one of the best up and coming destinations of 2018.
 I fell in love with not just the city, but also the Western Australia region, back in 2017, and want to share it with you.
 Here’s why I love Perth, and why I recommend it as a worthwhile destination on an Australian itinerary.

 How to Get to, and Around, Perth